 - Commit time to decluttering, whether it’s 5 minutes a day or one hour over the weekend.

-- Set reasonable completion dates.
+- Set reasonable completion dates to live clutter free.

 - Let a friend or family member know about your decluttering resolution so you can have someone to keep you accountable and inspired.